Banff Skoki Loop: 3 Day Banff Backpacking Trail Guide

 Banff Skoki Loop Waterfall

 The Skoki Valley is a highlight on the Banff Skoki Loop.
-Here you’ll walk in between Skoki and Fossil Mountain to your left and the Wall of Jericho to your right.
-Early in the season there will be a semi-significant river crossing, but later in the season (mid July) it will not be as strong.
+Here you’ll walk in between Skoki Mountain and Fossil Mountain to your left and the Wall of Jericho to your right.
+Early in the season there’ll be a semi-significant river crossing, however later in the season (mid July) it’s a mere tiny stream.

 Lakes, Lakes & More Lakes!